ton-community/tutorials/02-contract/index.md

-# TON Hello World part 2: Step by step guide for writing your first smart contract
+# TON Hello World part 2: Step-by-step guide for writing your first smart contract

 A smart contract is simply a computer program running on TON Blockchain - or more exactly its [TVM](https://ton-blockchain.github.io/docs/tvm.pdf) (TON Virtual Machine).
 The contract is made of code (compiled TVM instructions) and data (persistent state) that are stored in some address on TON Blockchain.